redturtle81/SE_test/README.md

 PROJECT LAYOUT:
 ===============
-The original repository  contais 4 packages and an engineered_GTFS.java class.
+The original repository  contains 4 package.

-The package "engine" contains engineered_GTFS.java, the main controller class which contains main() for execution of this project.
+1) The package "engine" contains engineered_GTFS.java, the main controller class which contains main() for execution of this project.

-The package "model" contains *_pojo.java files.
+2) The package "model" contains *_pojo.java files.
 This files defines defines various pojo classes for storing the data objects from the GTFS files.

-The package "MySqlDB_management" contains:
+3) The package "MySqlDB_management" contains:
 "UnzipTool.java" static class used to extract the "raw_data/GTFS.zip" file into "raw_data/GTFS".

 "ProcessingValue.java" static class used to process data in mysql database.